shlomiassaf/tdm/src/demo/modules/@forms/tutorials/8-local-override/README.md

 This time the template apply to all fields.

-In the following example, the `name` field is replaced with a local custom override.
+In the following example we define 2 overrides.

+  1. The `name` field is replaced with a local custom override.
 Instead of an `input` element an `auto-complete` element, with predefined names, is used.

+  2. The visual types **slideToggle** and **boolean** will now render as a button toggle group component.

 <!--@tdm-example:part1-->
 <!--@tdm-example:part2-->
 ### Imperative